Click here to return to home page

 William Pankhurst Marsh trained as a photographer in the famous studio of Sarony & Co. of Scarborough.
 Oliver Sarony (1820-1879), a Canadian-born photographer, had established a photographic portrait studio in Scarborough, a fashionable seaside resort, in 1857.
 The studio was a great success and Sarony & Co. employed a large number of photographers, artists and miniature painters at the firm's magnificent business premises at Gainsborough House, Scarborough.

-In 1872, William Pankhurst Marsh married Margaret Jane Sinclair (born c1851, Ashford, Kent) in his home town of Dover.
-William and his wife Margaret settled in Chichester, Sussex, where their first child, Georgina Mary Marsh, was born at the end of 1874.
+On 7th November 1872, William Pankhurst Marsh married Margaret Jane Sinclair (born c1851, Ashford, Kent) in his home town of Dover.
+William and his wife Margaret settled in Chichester, Sussex, where their first child, Georgina Mary Marsh, was born on 3rd November 1874.
 Initially, William Pankhurst Marsh found employment as a photographer with the firm of Russell & Sons of Chichester, but in 1875 he established his own studio in Bognor.
 Marsh's first studio in Bognor was at No 4 Somerset Terrace in Lyon Street, near Bognor Railway Station.
 The Somerset Terrace studio had previously been occupied by the photographer Frederick Stone (born c1836, Barnstaple, Devon).

 [ABOVE] A carte-de-visite portrait taken at W. P. Marsh's studio in Waterloo Square, Bognor.

-W. P. Marsh's Studio in Waterloo Square, Bognor.
+W. P. Marsh's Studio in Waterloo Square, Bognor

 [ABOVE] A photograph of the beach and some of the buildings on the east side of Waterloo Square taken from Bognor Pier in 1883.
 The building with the tower on the left-hand side of the picture is Bognor's original Fire Station.
 The large, pale coloured building in the centre of the picture is The Beach Hotel.
 Between the fire station tower and The Beach Hotel is the studio of W. P. Marsh with its large square advertising panel.
 [RIGHT] A photograph of the same three buildings taken around 1890.
 The Beach Hotel has changed its name to The Beach Inn. [ FAR RIGHT] The advertising panel on Marsh's studio can be seen more clearly in this detail.
 It reads "W. P. MARSH - ARTIST PHOTOGRAPHER"